swaaz/basicprograms/C++/Program-7/readme.md

-C++ Program to print Pascal' triangle
+Program to print Pascal' triangle